Terje Rollem

 Terje Rollem (born Terje Rolld Martinsen; 16 September 1915 – 4 April 1993) was a Norwegian oberst and officer in Milorg during the German occupation of Norway.
 He is best known for assuming command of Akershus Fortress from the German occupiers at the end of the Second World War.

 Early life

-Terje Rollem was born in Bærum to a clerk named Theodor Georg Martinsen and his wife Margit Dagny Berner Høglund.
+Terje Rollem was born in Bærum Municipality to a clerk named Theodor Georg Martinsen and his wife Margit Dagny Berner Høglund.
 He grew up with his brothers Egil, Svein Thor, Bjørn and Dag.
 After taking exams at Holte Gymnasium in Denmark, Rollem entered Stabekk Upper Secondary School with a focus on realfag (emphasis on primarily science and mathematics).
 He finished the examen artium in 1934, and the next year began his military career at the Officer Candidate School for Kavaleriet (cavalry/dragoon branch of the Norwegian Army, lit. "the cavalry") located at Gardermoen army base.
 He attended two more schools in the years following: Wangs Vocational school in 1939 and Oslo Technical school in 1941.